lunajos/bluescreen/README.md

 The appearance is defined in `css/app.css`.
 There are just some very basic rules.

 We define the app's behaviour in `js/app.js`.

+## Security
+Need to change `innerHTML` => `textContent`

+This way, angle brackents and special chars do not get parsed.
+They get interpreted as is.